Add data to a composite index

 - Drag the Korean field into the statistics panel.
 Click Calculate.

-Select and choose Above Quartile.
+Select, and choose Above Quartile.

-The tracts selected on the map.
+The tracts are selected on the map.

 - On the ribbon, on the Map tab, in the Selection group, click Select By Attributes.